Diconville, Alberta Properties

 (1) Per McDaniel & Associates Consultants Ltd., and Netherland, Sewell & Associates, Inc., Eagle’s independent reserves evaluators, with an effective date of December 31, 2016.

 (2) Reserve life index is calculated by dividing reserves by total working interest production for the year, which, in 2016, is based on average working interest production of 3,740 boe/d.
-Eagle cautions readers to reliability life index as this measure does not have any standardized meaning and may not be comparable to a similar measure presented by other issuers.
+Eagle cautions readers to the reliability of reserve life index as this measure does not have any standardized meaning and may not be comparable to a similar measure presented by other issuers.

 Eagle's historical average working interest production, and estimated average working interest production for 2017 is as follows: